At a Glance

 ✨Tip Number 2

 Network with professionals in the DevSecOps field, especially those who work with hybrid infrastructures.
-Engaging in relevant online communities or attending industry meetups can provide insights and connections that may lead to opportunities.
+Engaging in relevant online communities or attending industry meetups can provide insights and potentially lead to referrals.

 ✨Tip Number 3

 Prepare to discuss real-world scenarios where you've implemented security-as-code practices.
-Be ready to share specific examples of how you've integrated security into workflows and infrastructure, as this will demonstrate your practical knowledge.
+Be ready to explain your thought process and the impact of your solutions on previous projects, as this will demonstrate your practical knowledge.

 ✨Tip Number 4